 Mistake #9: Don't Hire Too Many VA's Too Quickly

 When you get into a rhythm with your VA and start reaping the benefits, it’s easy to get overexcited and tempted by the possibilities of what a bigger team can do for your business.

 A word of caution, the bigger your team the more time you’ll spend managing them.
-That’s where we recommend looking at an Online Business Manager.
+That’s where we recommend looking at a Virtual Business Manager.
 As your team grows, you want to make sure you’re still spending your time where you add the most value and that’s probably not managing your team.

 Either pace yourself and onboard new virtual assistants slowly, making sure you have the processes in your system to support the growth.
 Or look at who you bring into your team to manage the growth for you, making sure as you do grow you’re achieving your objectives with the extra resources.

 Mistake #10: Don't Hire For the Wrong Reasons

 This can be something people easily overlook since it’s easy to get caught up in the hype of others having successful businesses thanks in part to their VAs.